RexOps/Rex/CONTRIBUTING.md

 It is recommended to use feature [branches](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) when working on contributions.
 This makes it easy to separate the commits related to a specific changeset from the main line of development, while still keeping them together in one place.

-Ideally, a single commit represents a single logical change, has a readable commit message, and passes tests in itself.
+Ideally, a single commit:

+- represents a single logical change
+- has a readable commit message
+- passes tests in itself

 There are many articles written on the topic, but this is a good example about [how to write a git commit message](https://chris.beams.io/posts/git-commit/).

 It is generally recommended to: